-Orion the Hunter easy to spot in January | EarthSky.org
+Orion the Hunter is easy to spot | EarthSky.org

-Tonight – or any January evening – look for the constellation Orion the Hunter.
-It’s probably the easiest to pick out of all the constellations in the winter sky.
+Tonight – or any winter evening – look for the constellation Orion the Hunter.
+It’s probably the easiest to pick out of all the constellations in the Northern Hemisphere winter sky (Southern Hemisphere summer sky).
 It’s identifiable by Orion’s Belt, three medium-bright stars in a short, straight row at the mid-section of the Hunter.
 See these stars?
 They are easy to spot on the sky’s dome.
-As seen from mid-northern latitudes, you’ll find Orion in the southeast at early evening and shining high in the south by late evening (around 10 to 11 p.m. local time).
+As seen from mid-northern latitudes, you’ll find Orion in the southeast at early evening and shining high in the south by mid-evening (around 9 p.m. local time).
 If you live at temperate latitudes to the south of the equator, you’ll see Orion high in your northern sky at this hour.
 Pick out Orion’s Belt and the nearby bright stars in that part of the sky, and you’ve probably found Orion.

 Donate: Your support means the world to us